GIT Constructions of Compactified Universal Jacobians over Stacks of Stable Maps: Introduction

 \begin{thmx} There exists a quasi-projective scheme $Z_r = Z_{r, \mathfrak{S}}$ and a reductive group $K$ acting on $Z_r$, such that for each $\sigma \in \mathfrak{S}$, there is a $K$-invariant open subset $Z_r^{\sigma-ss} \subset Z_r$, obtained as a GIT semistable locus for an appropriate linearisation determined by $\sigma$, which admits a good quotient $Z_r^{\sigma-ss} \sslash K$.
 Moreover: \begin{enumerate} \item if $\sigma$ is positive, then $\overline{\J}(\sigma)$ is isomorphic to the quotient stack $[Z_r^{\sigma-ss} / K]$; \item if $\sigma$ is either positive or degenerate, the stack $\overline{\J}(\sigma)$ admits a good moduli space $\overline{J}(\sigma) = \overline{J}_{g,n}^{d,r,ss}(X, \beta)(\LL_{\sigma})$, which is isomorphic to the good quotient $Z_r^{\sigma-ss} \sslash K$, and admits a natural morphism to the coarse moduli space $\overline{M}_{g,n}(X, \beta)$ of $\overline{\M}_{g,n}(X, \beta)$; and \item the fibre of $\overline{J}(\sigma)$ over $\zeta = [(C \to X; x_1, \dots, x_n)] \in M_{g,n}(X, \beta)$ is given by the quotient of the moduli space of degree $d$, rank $r$, slope-semistable vector bundles on $C$ by the action of the automorphism group of the stable map $\zeta$. \end{enumerate} \end{thmx}

-\begin{remark} In the case where $\sigma$ is degenerate, it is still possible to use Theorem \ref{thm: Theorem A} to exhibit $\overline{\J}(\sigma)$ as a quotient stack of the form $[(Z_r')^{\sigma'-ss}/K']$, by first omitting the line bundles $\LL_i$ for which the corresponding entry $\sigma_i = 0$, and letting $\sigma'$ be the vector obtained by omitting all zero entries from $\sigma$; see the remark following Corollary \ref{cor: quotient stack description 2}. \end{remark}
+\begin{remark} In the case where $\sigma$ is degenerate, it is still possible to use Theorem \ref{thm: Theorem A} to exhibit $\overline{\J}(\sigma)$ as a quotient stack of the form $[(Z_r')^{\sigma'-ss}/K']$ for an appropriate subgroup $K' \subset K$, by first omitting the invertible sheaves $\LL_i$ for which the corresponding entry $\sigma_i = 0$, letting $\sigma'$ be the vector obtained by omitting all zero entries from $\sigma$; see the remark following Corollary \ref{cor: quotient stack description 2}. \end{remark}

 As an application of the construction underlining Theorem \ref{thm: Theorem A} we prove (by adapting the arguments given in \cite{grebrosstomamaster}) the following result, concerning what happens at the level of the moduli spaces $\overline{J}(\sigma)$ as the stability condition $\sigma \in \Sigma$ is allowed to vary, after the $\Q$-invertible sheaves $\LL_1, \dots, \LL_k$ have been fixed.
 This result follows from Proposition \ref{prop: wall chamber structure} and Theorem \ref{thm: mumford thaddeus principle}.